 I read this book years ago and honestly remember almost nothing about it — except for the concept of alar that forms the foundation of the main character's (Kvothe's) magical training.
 Essentially, alar is something like "will-to-belief."

 I was enchanted by the exercises Kvothe's teacher gave him to practice his alar.
-In one exercise, he had Kvothe drop a stone while truly, authentically, believing that the stone would not drop — and also genuinely believing that it would drop.
+In one, he had Kvothe drop a stone while truly, authentically, believing that the stone would not fall — and also genuinely believing that it would.
 He had to fully, forcefully, genuinely believe two opposing things at the same time.

 In another exercise, he had Kvothe hide a stone with one part of his mind, and then make another part of his mind find it — keeping those parts of himself separate, so that the part of him seeking the stone truly had no idea where it was.

 You may be remembering that Fitzgerald quote, "The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function."
 In some ways, these exercises are a way of taking him up on that challenge.